ARM-software/CMSIS-NN/README.md

 ### Doxygen
 Function prototypes must have a detailed comment header in Doxygen format.
-You can execute the doxygen document generation script in the Doxygen folder to check that no errors are introduced.
+You can execute the doxygen document generation script in the Documentation/Doxygen folder to check that no errors are introduced.

 ### Unit Tests
 For any new features and bug fixes, new unit tests are needed.
 Improvements have to be verifed by unit tests.
 If you do